fmtlib/fmt/README.rst

 Boost Format           222.8                  990                923
 ============ =============== ==================== ==================

-As you can see, C++ Format has 80% less overhead in terms of resulting code size compared to IOStreams and comes pretty close to ``printf``.
+As you can see, C++ Format has two times less overhead in terms of resulting code size compared to IOStreams and comes pretty close to ``printf``.
 Boost Format has by far the largest overheads.